MlgEpicBanana69/Inventory_Kamera/README.md

 ## Requesting a new feature

-If you would like to request a new feature, please visit the [discussion forum](https://github.com/Andrewthe13th/Inventory_Kamera/discussions) before opening a new feature request using [Inventory Kamera feature request form](https://github.com/Andrewthe13th/Inventory_Kamera/discussions/new?category=ideas-or-feature-requests).
+If you would like to request a new feature, please visit the [discussion forum](https://github.com/MlgEpicBanana69/Inventory_Kamera/discussions) before opening a new feature request using [Inventory Kamera feature request form](https://github.com/MlgEpicBanana69/Inventory_Kamera/discussions/new?category=ideas-or-feature-requests).

-Alternatively, the [Inventory Kamera Discord](https://discord.gg/zh56aVWe3U) is has a feature request channel.

-## Asking a question

-General questions?
-Start by looking for similar questions in the [Inventory Kamera discussion forum](https://github.com/Andrewthe13th/Inventory_Kamera/discussions) OR the [Inventory Kamera Discord](https://discord.gg/zh56aVWe3U).

-If you have a question that doesn't have a thread, create a new [general](https://github.com/Andrewthe13th/Inventory_Kamera/discussions/new?category=general) or [Q&A](https://github.com/Andrewthe13th/Inventory_Kamera/discussions/new?category=q-a) thread.

 ## Frequently Asked Questions (FAQ)